Torpoint

-Torpoint (Penntorr) is a civil parish and town on the Rame Peninsula in southeast Cornwall, England, United Kingdom.
+Torpoint (Penntorr) is a town and civil parish on the Rame Peninsula in southeast Cornwall, England, United Kingdom.
 It is situated opposite the city of Plymouth across the Hamoaze which is the tidal estuary of the River Tamar.

-Torpoint had a population of 8,457 at the 2001 census, decreasing to 8,364 at the 2011 census.
-Two electoral wards also exist (Torpoint East and Torpoint West).
-Their combined populations at the same census were 7,717.
+At the 2021 census the parish had a population of 7,444 and the built up area had a population of 7,160.

 Torpoint is linked to Plymouth (and Devonport) by the Torpoint Ferry.
 The three vessels that operate the service are chain ferries – that is, they are propelled across the river by pulling themselves on fixed chains which lie across the bed of the river.
 The journey takes about seven minutes.

 Origin of name

 It is said that Torpoint's name is derived from Tar Point, a name given because of the initial industry on the west bank of the Hamoaze.
 However this is actually a nickname given by workers, Torpoint meaning "rocky headland".